 Kerry is an attorney and has been working at Council 66 since 1990.
-He previously served as our Labor Relations Specialists in the Central New York region.
+He previously served as our Labor Relations Specialist in the Central New York region.
 In his current role as Attorney for the Council, he conducts negotiations, handles arbitrations and improper practice hearings, drafts court pleadings, performs legal research, renders advisory opinions to staff representatives in Regions 2, 3 and 4, and answers legal queries from officers of affiliated Locals.
 Kerry fights diligently to get a fair deal for our members, and he especially enjoys achieving favorable contract terms and winning wrongful termination cases.
 In his spare time, Kerry likes to ski, bike, play tennis, and coach football.

 Adam is the Labor Relations Specialist for the Hudson Valley and Westchester/Rockland regions.
 He is a seasoned community organizer, previously spending years with the environmental and consumer advocacy organization NYPIRG (New York Public Interest Research Group).
 He has joined us after completing his Master’s degree in Labor Studies from the UMASS Amherst Labor Center.
-During his time there he was very active with the teacher’s and researcher’s assistant union Graduate Employees Organization (GEO/UAW 2322), in which he was a department steward and eventually elected Membership Mobilization Coordinator.
+During his time there he was very active with the teachers and researcher’s assistants union Graduate Employees Organization (GEO/UAW 2322), in which he was a department steward and eventually elected Membership Mobilization Coordinator.
 Adam currently lives in Dutchess County.
 In his free time, he is passionate fan of hiking and road bicycling.